When a sweet 6-year-old is left to her own devices, things can go terribly wrong.

 “I better go and fetch Louise” dad said, dreading what he had to tell her.
 He made his way to Pat’s and tapped on the door before popping his head in.
 Clearing this throat he said “Davey’s gone now.
 He has no more pain.”
 Pat ran up and hugged him, knowing that it was little comfort.
 “Are you ok?” his sad smile said it all.

 “Louise” he called over her shoulder.
 “Come hon, time to go home.”
 Pat looked concerned “She’s not with me, I haven’t seen her all day.”
-The colour drained from her fathers face and he quickly ran back.
+The color drained from her fathers face and he quickly ran back.
 Bursting in the door he shouted “Louise isn’t with Pat.”
 They ran to her room saw that her bed was unmade and that her room was untidy, it was unusual for her.
 Just then Foxy barked and they made their way quickly to the living room, stopping in shock at the door.

 “Back to the hospital” he shouted moving quickly to the door.
 “Oh please baby” her mother cried, “I can’t lose both of you in one day”.
 They flew through to the hospital, shooting through red lights, all the while calling and begging Louise to hang on.

 The doctors took her immediately, putting her on a drip to get fluids into her and pump her full of antibiotics.
 One of the nurses found her now swollen and blackening finger.
-Her parents watching from the door realised that this was caused by something as insignificant as a cut.
+Her parents watching from the door now knew that this was caused by something as insignificant as a cut.
 Their tears flowed.
 “Ah my poor baby” mom sobbed.
 “I should have been there for her.”

 “Honey, we were doing what we could, we are only human”.

-“Please let her be ok, I cant stand to think that she has been suffering and we didn’t even see it”.
+“Please let her be ok, I cant stand to think that she has been suffering and we didn’t even see it.”
 Clutching each other, they prayed that their sweet child would make it.
-Hours later her fever started to drop.
+Hours later her fever slowly started to drop.
 Her finger went white, then slowly pink again.
 They sat by her bedside, just trying to make sense of it all.

 “My finger hurts” she said sadly.
 Her mother kissed her hand.
 “We are here now love, you are going to be fine.”

 “Davey has no more pain, he is gone but will live with us forever in our hearts.”
-They held each other feeling sad but also having a strong sense of family.
+They held each other feeling sad but also having a strong sense of relief.
 Louise gave a big sigh and went back to sleep.